JustinGatonby/UndervaluedPropertyKNN/README.md

 # UndervaluedPropertyKNN
-An R and Python project using K-Nearest Neighbors regression to identify undervalued properties in the Western Cape, South Africa.
+An R and Python project using K-Nearest Neighbors regression to identify undervalued properties in the Cape Town, South Africa.

 ## Overview
 * Scrapes data from the Property24 website.